Tigers vs. Nationals Player Props Betting Odds

-Bookmakers have listed player props for Lane Thomas, Riley Greene and others when the Washington Nationals host the Detroit Tigers at Nationals Park on Saturday at 4:05 PM ET.
+Player prop bet odds for Lane Thomas, Riley Greene and others are listed when the Washington Nationals host the Detroit Tigers at Nationals Park on Sunday at 1:35 PM ET.

 Bet on this matchup or its props with DraftKings!